One Window, Many Views

 Staged construction is variously known as incremental construction, sequential construction, or segmental construction.

 Long term deflections due to creep and shrinkage can be computed along with staged sequential construction analysis.
-Time dependent material properties are based upon the 1990 edition CEB-FIP code and user defined curves are used to compute creep strains.
+Time dependent material properties are based on CEB FIP and ACI 209R codes and user defined curves are used to compute creep strains.

 Power Spectral Density